AlxcNL/MakeAIWork2/README.md

 In order to commit and push your changes, you need identitify yourself.

-Open a (git)bash, enter directory MakeAIWork and run:
+Open a (git)bash, enter directory MakeAIWork2 and run:
 ```bash
 install/git_config.sh {your_github_username} {your@student.email.com}
 ```